 Not everyone with the symptoms above will have cancer but see your general practitioner (GP) if you are concerned.

-If your doctor suspects you have a MDS, they will order a range of diagnostic tests to confirm the diagnosisUsing medical test results, identify and name a disease and/or condition., and refer you to a specialist for treatment.
+If your doctor suspects you have a MDS, they may order the following tests to confirm the diagnosisthe process of identifying a disease based on signs and symptoms, patient history and medical test results and refer you to a specialist for treatment: